- Why individuals and species age so differently is an unanswered question in evolutionary biology.

 The jewel wasp, Nasonia vitripennis, an emerging model, has a functional methylation system, making it an ideal species to investigate the epigenetics of ageing.
 We have established an epige- netic clock in this species.

 Early life effects on ageing have pervasive influence on the ecology and evolution of a range of species from fish to birds to humans.
 It would be useful to study a dramatic example, where a distinct early life environment lead to a dramatic switch in ageing strategy, a so-called senescence plasticity.
 An example of this is larval diapause in Nasonia where if the mother experiences autumn-like conditions, her larval offspring become dorminant over winter and then as adults live much longer than adult Nasonia who haven’t overwintered.

 Figure 1: Early life environments seem to be one of the most important factors in how an organism ages.

 This project combines whole genome bisulfite sequencing of Nasonia, machine learning, RNAi knockdowns of methylation enzymes and high-throughput behavioural analysis, to analyse chrono- logical and epigenetic ageing in diapaused and non-diapaused Nasonia.

 Students will be awarded CENTA2 Training Credits (CTCs) for participation in CENTA2-provided and ‘free choice’ external training.
 One CTC equates to 1⁄2 day session and students must accrue 100 CTCs across the three years of their PhD.

-The student will be provided with training, as required, in R, a powerful and increasing popular statistical programming language, Python, a general-purpose, high-level programming language widely used in bioinformatics, molecular biology and Nasonia husbandry.
+The student will be provided with training in R, a statistical programming language, Python, a general-purpose, high-level programming language widely used in bioinformatics, molecular biology, RNAi, behavioural analysis and Nasonia husbandry as required.